SINTEF-9012/cloudml/codecs/json/README.md

 	"value" : "${this.id}"
 }
 ```
 The value field can be any string, an xpath expression referring to any value from other model's entities, or a specific substituable chain.
-The list of possible values are:
+The possible substituable chains are:
 * ${this.host.id}
 * ${this.host.name}
 * ${this.host.type.name}